 By: Matthew Clark, PharmD, PGY-2 Pharmacy Resident in Pain and Palliative Care, Hospice of Southern Illinois

-October is American Pharmacists Month and we present to you a series of end-of-life topics throughout the month by our very own, Matthew Clark, PharmD, PGY-2 Pharmacy Resident in Pain and Palliative Care!
+October is American Pharmacists Month and we present to you a series of end-of-life topics throughout the month.
+Our author is our very own, Matthew Clark, PharmD, PGY-2 Pharmacy Resident in Pain and Palliative Care!
 Our series will help expand your understanding of the field and debunk some myths in the field of pharmacy.

 A common misconception in healthcare that can cause great distress and confusion to patients is that palliative care means hospice.
 The two terms are often inadvertently used interchangeably.
 Despite both areas being oriented around symptom management, it is important to understand the differences.
 The World Health Organization (WHO) defines palliative care as the active total care of patients whose disease is not responsive to curative treatment.
 This approach aims to improve the quality of life of patients and their families through prevention of suffering by assessing and treating their symptoms.